2016 USNC/URSI Meeting: January 6-9

 2015 IEEE AP-S Symposium on Antennas and Propagation and URSI USNC/CNC Joint Meeting

-The 2015 IEEE AP-S Symposium on Antennas and Propagation and URSI USNC/CNC Joint Meeting will be held July 19-25, 2015 in Vancouver, Canada.
-This event will also serve as the meeting time for the USNC/URSI.
-The symposium and meeting are being sponsored by the IEEE Antennas and Propagation Society (AP-S) and the U.S. and Canadian national committees (USNC/CNC) of URSI.
-The technical sessions, workshops, and short courses will be coordinated between these groups to provide a comprehensive and well-balanced program.
+The 2015 IEEE AP-S Symposium on Antennas and Propagation and URSI USNC/CNC Joint Meeting was held July 19-25, 2015 in Vancouver, Canada.
+This event also served as the meeting time for the USNC/URSI.
+The symposium and meeting were sponsored by the IEEE Antennas and Propagation Society (AP-S) and the U.S. and Canadian national committees (USNC/CNC) of URSI.
+The technical sessions, workshops, and short courses were coordinated between these groups to provide a comprehensive and well-balanced program.
 For more details, please consult the Joint Meeting website.